-Choose from this list of fluids allowed between meals on Stage 2: (not to replaced meals or snacks.)
+Choose from this list of fluids allowed between meals on Stage 2 (not to replaced meals or snacks).
 Fluid intake is very important in preventing dehydration.
-If you are having any problems or questions about your fluid, discuss with your surgeon or dietitian:
+If you are having any problems or questions about your fluid, discuss with your surgeon or dietitian.

 - Water

-- Crystal Light
+- Crystal Light, or any drink with 0 (zero) calories

 - "Flat" diet tonic (decaffeinated)

 - Diet Jell-O

-- Sugar-free Popsicle: <20-30 calories each-limit to 2-3 day.
+- Sugar-free Popsicle: <20-30 calories each (limit to 2-3 day). - Broth